United Parcel Service: fundamental analysis and UPS share price forecast for 2026

 UPS reported Q2 FY2025 revenue of 21.2 billion USD and non-GAAP EPS of 1.55 USD.
 Sales exceeded analyst forecasts, but earnings came in slightly below consensus.

 In the US, results were weaker: revenue declined, parcel volumes fell by 7%, and per-parcel delivery costs increased, weighing on margins.
 The international business presented the opposite picture: volume growth of nearly 4% and a profitability level of around 15% made this segment the strongest performer.
-The Supply Chain Solutions division was impacted by the sale of Coyote a year earlier, leading to lower revenue.
+The Supply Chain Solutions division was impacted by the sale of Coyote a year earlier, resulting in lower revenue.
 Free cash flow for the first half of the year was 742 million USD – sufficient to cover dividends and investment, while the company continues to build resilience through cost savings.

 The main weak spots for UPS are declining volumes in the US, rising per-parcel costs, and the lingering impact of the Coyote divestment.
 Additional pressure comes from new tariffs on low-value parcels from China, which are weighing on budget marketplaces and last-mile delivery.